plone/training/ttw/rapido.rst

 could be a valid record.

-The Rapido Python API allows to create, get or delete records:
+The Rapido Python API allows us to create, get or delete records:

 .. code-block:: python